Chief Noda's Ukulele page

 I chug along but I also do my own arrangements.
 Often times, it is transferring guitar music to ukulele.
 I guess my stuff is atypical.
 I try to play Bach!
 I will start posting the TAB here soon.

-The Kamaka presentation at a hotel in downtown Honolulu.
+The Kamaka presentation at a hotel in downtown Honolulu, summer 2009.
 Chris, Fred, Sam, Casey (back) and Fred, Jr (front) sat on stage and talked about the operation and history of Kamaka Ukulele.
 Later, Chris played ukulele and we sang.
 Casey's daughter (Ihilani) then hulaed (she was so graceful).
 The evening was concluded with a Hawaiian family get-together song (title?).
 It was wonderful and I felt pevilaged.

 My Kamaka (high G) and Pono (low G) tenors.
 Pono uses Ohai wood.....